 Background checks are a must

 Employers can significantly slash the risks of their women employees being harassed in the workplace can if background checks are an essential part of the pre-hiring screening process.
-This is no guarantee bad things won’t happen, but HR managers need to make sure the new employees don’t have a criminal history, which includes violence of any kind against women.
-This is particularly important where you have many female employees, and most of the top jobs are occupied by men.
+There is no guarantee that bad things won’t happen, but HR managers need to ensure the new employees don’t have a criminal history, including violence against women.
+This is particularly important when you have many female employees and most of the top jobs are occupied by men.